hdodov/conveuro/README.md

 ## Data

-Actual conversion data is provided by the European Central Bank through the http://fixer.io/ API.
+Actual conversion data is provided by the https://api.exchangerate.host/ API.

 # Contribution